 •For each guest operating system, there are applications that usually run in non-secure EL0, on a virtual machine.

 The hypervisor assigns a virtual machine identifier (VMID) to each virtual machine.
 EL2 is implemented only in a non-secure state, to support guest operating system management.

-- For the EL1 and EL0 translation regime, address translation occurs in two
+•For the EL1 and EL0 translation regime, address translation occurs in two stages.

-The hypervisor directly controls the allocation of the actual physical memory, which fulfills its role as arbiter of the shared physical resources.
-This requires two stages (VA→IPA, and IPA→PA) of address translation.
-The following figure shows the traditional versus virtualized systems addresses in the translation stage.
+The hypervisor directly controls the allocation of the actual physical memory, thereby fulfilling its role of arbiter of the shared physical resources.
+This requires two stages (VA®IPA, and IPA®PA) of address translation.
+This Figure shows the traditional versus virtualized systems addresses in the translation stage.